Check if you're entitled to sick pay

 Contact your nearest Citizens Advice if you want to discuss your options.

-Coronavirus - if you’re off sick or told to stay home
+Coronavirus - if you’re off work because you're self-isolating or shielding

 Check your contract